Tech-for-Fun/Machine-learning/README.md

 # Machine Learning Study Notes

 This repository is ongoing updating.
+Sources come from Udacity.

 ## Supervised learning